Contribution to society

 Our mission at Telia is to contribute to the development of society, making Estonia a better place to live and work.

-Contributing to important areas of impact, such as environmental protection, digital inclusion, privacy, and cybersecurity, are part of Telia’s values and business strategy.
+Contributing to important areas such as environmental protection, circular economy, digital inclusion, privacy, and security is part of Telia’s business strategy and aligns with our values.

 The environment and circular economy